PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels: Discussion

 \subsection{Asynchronous Parallel Algorithm}

-In the previous study, we proposed several synchronous parallel algorithms.
+{In the previous sections, we propose several synchronous parallel algorithms.
 Nevertheless, the reliability and effectiveness of these algorithms can be severely affected by communication failures and chaos resulting from faulty communication networks.
-Theorem \ref{theorem:innerConvergence1} reveals that Algorithm \ref{alg:nonconvexadmm} has a slow convergence speed, highlighting the need to replace it with a more communication-efficient alternative.
+As Theorem \ref{theorem:innerConvergence1} has revealed, Algorithm \ref{alg:nonconvexadmm} has a slow convergence speed, highlighting the need to replace it with a more communication-efficient alternative.}

-First, the channel with the highest reliability rate is chosen to make sure that the iteration achieves the highest success rate (\ie $p^\mathit{max}_n = \max_c\{p_{n,c}\}$), in new Algorithm.
+{Firstly, users opt to prioritize the selection of the channel with the highest reliability rate to maximize the success rate during iterations, represented as $p^\mathrm{max}_n = \max_c\{p_{n,c}\}$.
 In doing so, the risk of communication iteration loss is intuitively reduced.
 To ensure successful iterations in an asynchronous algorithm, there needs to be a limit on the number of communications required for each communication unit.
-In order to satisfy the delay bound of iterations needed for successful communication $\Gamma_n$, we have $(1-p^\mathit{max}_n)^{\Gamma_n}<\epsilon^{a}$, where $\epsilon^{a}$ is the maximum tolerance for asynchronous iterative communication.
-Both sides are logarithmic at the same time, it is $\Gamma_n \geq \frac{ln(\epsilon^{a})}{ln(1-p^\mathit{max}_n)}$. \begin{assumption} The upper bound on the number of communications to complete a successful iteration satisfies
+In order to satisfy the delay bound of iterations needed for successful communication $\Gamma_n$, we have $(1-p^\mathrm{max}_n)^{\Gamma_n}<\epsilon^{a}$, where $\epsilon^{a}$ is the maximum tolerance for asynchronous iterative communication.
+Both sides are logarithmic at the same time, it is $\Gamma_n \geq \frac{ln(\epsilon^{a})}{ln(1-p^\mathrm{max}_n)}$.
+Thus, we have} \begin{assumption} The upper bound on the number of communications to complete a successful iteration satisfies